What Is a Dental Implant?

 How long do dental implants last?

-Dental implants can be a long-lasting tooth replacement option when they are cared for properly and may even last a lifetime for some patients.
+Dental implants can be a long-lasting tooth replacement option when they are cared for properly, and may even last a lifetime for some patients.
 They are also impervious to decay and will not develop cavities.
 While the dental implant screw may never need to be replaced, the implant restoration might require replacement over time due to natural wear and tear in the mouth.
 To help ensure your implant lasts as long as possible, it is important to maintain good oral hygiene each day as recommended by your implant surgeon and general dentist, follow any guidelines given by your dental team, attend routine visits for cleanings and exams, and maintain a healthy lifestyle.

 How much does a dental implant cost?

 The cost of dental implants in Seattle, WA, varies among patients and from case to case.
 Factors that affect the price of implants include the number of teeth to replace, the type of restoration chosen, and whether or not any preparatory procedures are required (such as bone grafting).
-In general, however, the cost of an implant is often comparable to that of fixed a dental bridge.
+In general, however, the cost of an implant is often comparable to that of a fixed dental bridge.

 A Long-Term Option for Tooth REplacement